ahoymarcus/nextjs-myjs-tech-blog/articles/software-architecture-and-design-2022-02-22.md

 	15.4.
 Conducting Component-Level Design
 	15.5.
 Advantages of the Component-Based Architecture
 16. ##### User Interface
+	16.1.
+Graphical User Interface
+	16.2.
+Development Process of the User Interface
+	16.3.
+Design of the User Interface
+	16.4.
+Design Principles for the User Interface
 17. ##### Further Reading
 18. ##### References